There are so many articles touting SEO tips that the topic has almost gone beyond the boundaries of social acceptability.

 It would be ironic if only the authors were a bit more self-aware, that SEO posts tend to be written for SEO themselves and are then littered with oversimplifications, outdated ideas, clumsy rules of thumb and thoughtless suggestions.

-I’m actually going to start with the second one, which mainly refers to keyword stuffing.
+I’m actually going to start with the second one, which mainly refers to keyword stuffing and other black hat SEO practices.
 Lots of SEOs thought they were very clever in cramming loads of keywords into content in order to trick search engines into giving them a higher ranking.
 Once Google and the like recognised it their search engines began to avoid pages which used these tactics.

 It’s always been true that the number of posts should be high because it means you’re capable of hitting a variety of keywords, drawing interest from a broader range of people, getting more views and increasing your sites ranking.

 The second version is where thinking has changed.
 It used to be the case that having lots of posts was so important that SEOs would advise to keep article length around 300 words and pump out plenty of articles.
 Now that’s slightly different.
 Another way Google measures whether it was successful in delivering you what you want is the amount of time you spend on a page.
 People aren’t likely to spend much time reading short posts.
 The actual length varies wildly, I’ve seen suggestions of 800-1,200 all the way through to 2,500.